helje5/dockSwiftOnARM/README.md

 curl -o /tmp/swift-3.1.1-RELEASE-osx.pkg https://swift.org/builds/swift-3.1.1-release/xcode/swift-3.1.1-RELEASE/swift-3.1.1-RELEASE-osx.pkg
 ```
 Those are a little heavy (~400 MB), so grab a 🍺 or 🍻.
-Once they are available, build the actual toolchain using the script:
+Once they are available, build the actual toolchain using the script
+(it will take a minute or two to build through the dependencies):

 ```
 pushd /tmp